pandaive/CarND-Vehicle-Detection-And-Tracking/README.md

 ##### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
 I also implemented class _Detection_ to track previous detections.
 For each new frame, I was analysing previous detections.
 I was inspecting all detections that were somewhat in the middle of the picture - so they couldn't appear out of nowhere.
 If I found a detection in previous frame nearby, to the right-lower direction from a current one, that meant to me that the same car was detected there so I added heat to the heatmap for this detection.
 However, if there was no detection in previous frames, I removed the detection, assuming that it's a false positive.
 Looking at the improvement in video result after applying this method, I concluded this method worked quite well.
+The code for this is in cell #13, in class _Detection_

 Here's an example result showing the heatmap from a test frame:
 ![alt text][image7]